The common perception is that buying a Home is better than renting. But is that true? 🤔

 “Rent is insanely high here in Germany.
 So high that I can buy a home instead of wasting money for rent.”

-Many people believe in this myth that rent is “wasted” money.
-And if you believe in this myth as well, you are buying a home under the completely wrong assumptions.
+Many people believe in this Real Estate Myth that rent is “wasted” money.
+And if you believe in this myth as well, you are buying a Home under the completely wrong assumptions.
 Let us talk about the basic concept before you make a big money mistake and rationalize buying a home when you actually shouldn’t given your financial situation.

 Comparing Rent Payment & Bank Payment